 Having officially left all of my comforts behind, I was in a never before visited country.
 Traveling solo.
 Volunteering in a hospital that didn’t even speak my language.
 I went from totally cool and in control, competent travel nurse.
 To totally scared and uncertain volunteer nurse.

-The reason I ended up in Macedonia was that the minister of health had reached out to Project Hope asking for help.
-At the time, Macedonia had the highest death rate of neonates in Europe.
+The reason I ended up in North Macedonia was that the minister of health had reached out to Project Hope asking for help.
+At the time, North Macedonia had the highest death rate of neonates in Europe.
 They were also expanding their NICU/PICU from nine beds to 20+ beds AND learning how to use new equipment such as the oscillator, UVC, PICC, and body cooling.
 All while sending chosen doctors and nurses to Amsterdam for extra training.
 Needless to say, they needed help!

-My Role in Macedonia as a Volunteer Nurse
+My Role in North Macedonia as a Volunteer Nurse

 When I arrived in Skopje, my role as a nurse was still uncertain.
 I was the first and only volunteer at the time to work with Project Hope in that specific hospital, the Children’s Hospital of Skopje.
 So my role hadn’t yet been defined, and I was the one who was supposed to define it.
 After all, nobody truly knew what needs the NICU had and how they could be served.
 While I knew that I was supposed to tackle the issue of hand hygiene, I didn’t know anything else.

 When I arrived to be oriented on my first day, not only was I shocked… but so were the other nurses.
 Turns out that the president of the hospital didn’t inform the nurses that there was going to be someone coming to lend a helping hand for the next eight weeks.
 While some adapted well to the new visitor (me!), others viewed me as a threat; under the false impression that I was there to take their jobs away.
 The next eight weeks were a roller coaster of emotions.